Key Faculty · IIP Charleston 2026

 BOARD MEMBER, THE JOHN F. KENNEDY LIBRARY FOUNDATION

-FORMER CEO, THE MEDAL OF HONOR MUSEUM
+FORMER CEO, THE NATIONAL MEDAL OF HONOR MUSEUM

 Chris Cassidy served as President and CEO of the National Medal of Honor Museum Foundation, where he led the effort to build the iconic Museum, Monument, and Institute.
 Prior to this role, he served as NASA's 14th Chief Astronaut and is a veteran of three spaceflights and ten spacewalks, accumulating 377 days in space.